-As many as 97 of the 98 municipalities in Denmark have developed, or are developing, a C40-approved climate action plan compatible with the Paris Agreement.
-In this report, Ea Energianalyse analyses the 92 climate action plans so far developed by the municipalities, and the results are encouraging.
+All municipalities in Denmark have joined the DK2020 and have therefore either developed, or are developing, a C40-approved climate action plan compatible with the Paris Agreement.
+In this report, Ea Energianalyse analyses the 96 climate action plans so far developed by the municipalities, and the results are encouraging.
 The goal of the municipalities is to reduce their emissions by a combined 76% by 2030 relative to the 1990 level.
 This is six percentage points more than the national target of 70%.